-Most BSOD errors, including the efFAT_file_system, happen due to outdated device drivers.
+Most BSOD errors, including the exFAT file system, happen due to outdated device drivers.
 The lack of an up-to-date system can lead to lag and other system issues.

 To avoid these types of problems, you can use an automatic tool that will find, download, and install the right driver version on your Windows PC in just a couple of clicks.

-- Press Windows key + D and right-click This PC, then select Properties.
+- Press Windows key + E to open File Explorer, right-click This PC, and select Properties.

 - Uncheck the box from Automatically restart.

 After you have performed these steps, Windows will not perform a sudden reboot anymore.
-Once you have used this solution, you will have time to apply changes.
+Once you have used this solution, you should be able to solve the exFAT file system error.

 - Click on Start and select Settings from the options.

-- Allow for the installation process to finish then restart your device.
+- Finally, allow the installation process to finish and restart your device.

 Keeping your system up to date can keep you safe from many errors.
 Microsoft constantly updates Windows in order to improve the system’s stability and fix various issues.

-- From the results, select the Windows Memory Diagnostic option.
+- Press the Windows key, type memory, and select the Windows Memory Diagnostic option..

-Please share with us in the comments section below which solution worked best for you or if you have additional recommendations.
+Please share with us in the comments below which solution worked best for you.